evkx/evkx.github.io/content/technology/regen/_index.md

 ### One-Pedal Driving

 One pedal regen is a feature of some electric vehicles that allows them to control the acceleration and deceleration of the car with only the accelerator pedal.

 When the driver presses the pedal, the vehicle accelerates normally.
 When the driver releases the pedal, the car decelerates using regenerative braking, which converts the vehicle's kinetic energy into electrical energy that the EV stores in the battery.

 Depending on the vehicle settings and driving conditions, one pedal regen can bring the vehicle to a complete stop or maintain a low speed until the driver presses the pedal again.

 The benefit of one-pedal driving is that you only need to use one pedal.

 The cons of one-pedal regen are that it can require some adaptation from drivers who are used to conventional two-pedal driving.
 In addition, it can vary in performance depending on factors such as battery state of charge, temperature, road gradient, and traffic flow.

+While some EVs have fixed level on regen for one pedal driving other EVs have paddles on the steering wheel to active regen on different levels.

 ### Manual regen using brake pedal

 On evs with blended brakes you can regenerate energy with pressing the brake pedal.

 Regen using blended brake system in EVs works by using sensors and algorithms to determine the optimal balance between regenerative braking and friction braking, depending on factors such as driver input, battery state of charge, road conditions, traffic situation and vehicle speed.

 The system can also work with driver assistance systems such as adaptive cruise control or collision avoidance to enhance safety and convenience.

-### Manual regen using steering wheel paddles

-Som evs have paddles on the steering wheel to active regen on different levels.

 ### Adaptive regen